appium/appium/packages/appium/docs/en/ecosystem/build-drivers.md

 driver.executeScript('soundz: playSong', [{song: 'Stairway to Heaven', artist: 'Led Zeppelin'}]);
 ```

-Then in your driver code you could simply define the magic static field `executeMethodMap` as
+Then in your driver code you could define the static property `executeMethodMap` as
 a mapping of script names to member functions on your driver.
 It has the same basic form as
 `newMethodMap`.
 All you need to do at that point is implement the `execute` the command to take
 advantage of the built-in `executeMethod` method available on all drivers: